FAQ

 What is copywriting?

-Copywriting is the art (and science) of using words to persuade people to take action.
-It’s marketing writing with a mission—whether it be to get people to buy your product, sign up for your newsletter, book a call, or finally click that “add to cart” button they’ve been hovering over.
+Copywriting is using words to persuade people to take action.
+It's marketing writing designed to get people to buy your product, sign up for your newsletter, book a call, or click "add to cart."

-Unlike types of writing that exist purely to inform or entertain, copywriting is strategically crafted to move people from “just browsing” to “yes, please”.
-Every headline, call-to-action, and product description utilize psychology, creativity, and business strategy to speak the language of your audience.
+Unlike writing that exists purely to inform or entertain, copywriting is strategically crafted to move people from browsing to buying.
+Every headline, call-to-action, and product description combines psychology, creativity, and business strategy to speak directly to your audience.

-You see copywriting everywhere: on websites, in ads, across social media, in your inbox, on billboards, in sales pages.
-Basically, if words are trying to sell you something or get you to do something, that’s copy at work.
+You see copywriting everywhere: websites, ads, social media, emails, billboards, sales pages.
+If words are trying to sell you something or get you to do something, that's copy at work.

-And when it’s done well…you don’t even notice it’s selling to you!
+When it's done well, you don't even notice it's selling to you.

-P.S: Copywriting is very different from “copyright”, which refers to the exclusive, and legal, right to reproduce or sell someone’s work.
+Note: Copywriting is different from "copyright," which refers to the legal right to reproduce or sell someone's work.

 • Modern house on a hillside surrounded by grassy fields and mountains in the background.